Tongan government confirms three deaths in ‘unprecedented disaster’

 The Tongan navy had deployed with health teams and water, food and tents to the Ha’apai islands, with more aid sent on Tuesday due to the severity of the damage observed on Mango, Fonoifua and Namuka islands, it said.

-The NZDF images, which were posted on a Facebook site and confirmed by Mr Tu’ihalangingie, showed tarpaulins being used as shelter on Mango island.
+The NZDF images, posted on a Facebook site and confirmed by Mr Tu’ihalangingie, showed tarpaulins being used as shelter on Mango island.

-Tonga is expected to issue formal requests for aid soon but in the meantime New Zealand said two ships, HMNZS Wellington and HMNZS Aotearoa, had set off with water supplies, survey teams and a helicopter.
+Tonga is expected to issue formal requests for aid soon.
+In the meantime, New Zealand said two ships, HMNZS Wellington and HMNZS Aotearoa, had set off with water supplies, survey teams and a helicopter.

 Australia’s Minister for the Pacific Zed Seselja said Tongan officials were hoping to evacuate people from the isolated, low-lying Ha’apai islands group and other outer islands where conditions were “very tough, we understand, with many houses being destroyed in the tsunami”.